These 9 Tips Can Give You a Leg Up in Your Next Job Interview

 A wealth of information is available online.
 Start with the business’s website and Facebook, Twitter, Instagram and LinkedIn pages.

-You should be ready with stories from your professional life that demonstrate the company’s core values, such as collaboration, leadership, teamwork and integrity, says Jill MacFadyen, a career coach and former recruiter who works with clients nationwide.
+Be ready with stories from your professional life that demonstrate the company’s core values, such as collaboration, leadership, teamwork and integrity, says Jill MacFadyen, a career coach and former recruiter who works with clients nationwide.

 “You’re demonstrating that you care enough to have done the research,” she says.
 “You’re setting yourself apart from the other people who are interviewing.”